 But there’s a major drawback you should be mindful of: some banks don’t release the funds to you right away.
 For larger amounts, the funds availability policy may restrict your access for one business day or longer.
 And if you are a new account holder, there’s a chance the funds won’t be available until the check clears the writer’s bank.

 Don’t have a bank account?
 No problem.
 You still have several options to cash checks without spending a fortune.
-And depending on which place you choose, you may be able to cash the check for free.
+And depending on which place you choose, you may be able to cash your check for free.

 Open a New Account